lachlan-ibm/pyisva/README.md

 **Category:** maps to a mega menu category (e.g. Access Control) and contains all REST API functionality related to it.

-**Category Module:** a master module for the category that inherits all subcategory functionality.
+**Category Module:** a master module for the category that defines public accessible variables for each subcategory.
 This module will contain multiple classes each for a specific ISAM firmware version.

-**Subcategory Module:** a module that contains all REST API functionality for a given subcategory (e.g. Policy).
+**Subcategory Module:** a module that contains all REST API functionality for a given subcategory (e.g. API Protection).
 These modules will contain multiple classes, a base class implementing all methods, and additional classes specific to a version of ISAM which override any functionality that has been changed in that version.

 **Factory:** the master module/class of the framework.
 This module handles the discovery and enforcement of supported ISAM versions, along with dynamic instantiation of version specific classes.